runo-hr/Pneumonia-Detection/README.md

 chest X-rays as either Normal or belomging to a Pneumonia patient.

 ## Tech Stack
-1. Tensorflow
+1. Tensorflow - Keras
-2. Keras
+2. Pandas
+3. Matplotlib
-3. Flask
+4. Flask
-4. Python
+5. Python

 ## Data Science Methodologies
 For this project, we applied the <b>Foundational Methodology</b> for Data Science by John Rollins.
 However, it is not the only methodology in data science.